zeek/zeek/frameworks/netcontrol.rst

 tracks rules throughout their entire lifecycle and reports the status (like success, failure and timeouts) back to the user scripts.

-The backends are implemented as Bro scripts using a plugin based API; an example for this is :doc:`/scripts/base/frameworks/netcontrol/plugins/broker.zeek`.
+The backends are implemented as Zeek scripts using a plugin based API; an example for this is :doc:`/scripts/base/frameworks/netcontrol/plugins/broker.zeek`.
 This document will show how to write plugins in :ref:`framework-netcontrol-plugins`.